Frequently Asked Questions

 Remember: Friendly Pines Camp does not take responsibility for supervising other family members or your camper(s) once you’ve reunited with them.

-Laundry service is available for two-week campers and beyond.
+Laundry service is available for campers staying with us for two or more weeks.
 There is no laundry service for one-week campers.
 Friendly Pines Camp will cover the first $10 of each camper’s laundry charge per session.
-Any charges in excess of $10 per session will be posted to camper’s store account.
+Any charges in excess of $10 per session will be posted to the camper’s store account.
 Laundry charges will be around $1.40 per pound.
 Experience has shown us that the average camper will have between 10 and 15 lbs. of laundry washed in a two-week session.
 Be sure to read our "All The Dirt" document for hints on how to prevent laundry loss and how to keep the laundry costs down.

 You, of course, are welcome to send enough laundry for the camper’s entire stay.
 The clothing list calculates about 9-days worth of laundry, so you can make the appropriate adjustments.
 You will indicate on the camper clothing list whether or not you wish to have your camper’s laundry sent out.